Fine chemical: Small molecules

-A vast array of pharmaceuticals and agrochemicals are based on pyrimidines, such as Vitamin B1 (thiamine), the sulfonamide antibiotics, e.g. Madribon (sulfadimethoxime) and –half a century later– the sulfonyl urea herbicides, e.g. Eagle (amidosulfuron) and Londax (bensulfuron-methyl).
-Benzodiazepine derivatives are the pivotal structural elements of breakthrough CNS Drugs, such as Librium (chlordiazepoxide) and Valium (diazepam).
+A vast array of pharmaceuticals and agrochemicals are based on pyrimidines, such as Vitamin B1 (thiamine), the sulfonamide antibiotics, e.g. Madribon (sulfadimethoxime) and – half a century later – the sulfonyl urea herbicides, e.g. Eagle (amidosulfuron) and Londax (bensulfuron-methyl).
+Benzodiazepine derivatives are the pivotal structural elements of breakthrough CNS drugs, such as Librium (chlordiazepoxide) and Valium (diazepam).
 Pyridine derivatives are found in both well-known Diquat and Chlorpyrifos herbicides, and in modern nicotinoid insecticides, such as Imidacloprid.

-Even modern pigments, such as diphenylpyrazolopyrazoles, quinacridones, and engineering plastics, such as polybenzimidazoles, polyimides, and triazine resins, exhibit an N-heterocyclic structure.
+Even modern pigments, such as diphenylpyrazolopyrazoles and quinacridones, and engineering plastics, such as polybenzimidazoles, polyimides, and triazine resins, exhibit an N-heterocyclic structure.

 Big molecules

-Big molecules, also called high molecular weight (HMW) molecules, are mostly oligomers or polymers of small molecules or chains of amino acids.
+Big molecules, also called high molecular weight (HMW) molecules, are mostly oligomers or polymers of small molecules, or chains of amino acids.
 Thus, within pharmaceutical sciences, peptides, proteins and oligonucleotides constitute the major categories.
 Peptides and proteins are oligomers or polycondensates of amino acids linked together by a carboxamide group.
-The threshold between the two is as at about 50 amino acids.
+The threshold between the two is at about 50 amino acids.
 Because of their unique biological functions, a significant and growing part of new drug discovery and development is focused on this class of biomolecules.
 Their biological functions are determined by the exact arrangement or sequence of different amino acids in their makeup.
-For the synthesis of peptides, four categories of fine chemicals, commonly referred to as peptide building blocks (PBBs), are key, namely amino acids (=starting materials), protected amino acids, peptide fragments and peptides themselves.
+For the synthesis of peptides, four categories of fine chemicals, commonly referred to as peptide building blocks (PBBs), are key: amino acids (=starting materials), protected amino acids, peptide fragments and peptides themselves.
 Along the way, the molecular weights increase from about 10^{2} up to 10^{4} and the unit prices from about $100 up to $10^{5} per kilogram.
 However, only a small part of the total amino acid production is used for peptide synthesis.
-In fact, L-glutamic acid, D, L-methionine, L-aspartic acid and L-phenylalanine are used in large quantities as food and feed additives.
+In fact, L-glutamic acid, L-methionine, L-aspartic acid and L-phenylalanine are used in large quantities as food and feed additives.
 About 50 peptide drugs are commercialized.
 The number of amino acids that make up a specific peptide varies widely.
 At the low end are the dipeptides.
 The most important drugs with a dipeptide (L-alanyl-L-proline) moiety are the "-pril" cardiovascular drugs, such as Alapril (lisinopril), Captoril (captopril), Novolac (imidapril) and Renitec (enalapril).
-Also the artificial sweetener Aspartame (N-L-α-Aspartyl-L-phenylalanine 1-methyl ester) is a dipeptide.
-At the high end there is the anticoagulant hirudin, MW ≈ 7000, which is composed of 65 amino acids.
+The artificial sweetener Aspartame (N-L-α-Aspartyl-L-phenylalanine 1-methyl ester) is also a dipeptide.
+At the high end, there is the anticoagulant hirudin, MW ≈ 7000, which is composed of 65 amino acids.

 Apart from pharmaceuticals, peptides are also used for diagnostics and vaccines.
-The total production volume (excl.
-Aspartame) of chemically synthesized, pure peptides is about 1500 kilograms and sales approach $500 million on the active pharmaceutical (API) level and $10 billion on the finished drug level, respectively.
-The bulk of the production of peptide drugs, which comprise also the first generation anti-AIDS drugs, the "...navirs", is outsourced to a few specialized contract manufacturers, such as Bachem, Switzerland; Chengu GT Biochem, China; Chinese Peptide Company, China; Lonza, Switzerland, and Polypeptide, Denmark.
+The total production volume (excluding Aspartame) of chemically synthesized, pure peptides is about 1500 kg and sales approach $500 million on the active pharmaceutical (API) level and $10 billion on the finished drug level, respectively.
+The bulk of the production of peptide drugs, which also include the first generation anti-AIDS drugs, the "...navirs", is outsourced to a few specialized contract manufacturers, such as Bachem, Switzerland; Chengu GT Biochem, China; Chinese Peptide Company, China; Lonza, Switzerland, and Polypeptide, Denmark.